yclim95/project-management-foundation/README.md

 - Store information there as you identify stakeholders
 - Learn about their part in your project
 - Both does not happen all at once
+- Example: Krisha is gathering information on her stakeholders, such as department names, factors that motivate them, who they listen to, and their contributions on the project.
+What is this document called?
+- Why?
+(This document includes much of the information Krisha needs to effectively communicate with each stakeholder.)
 ```

 ### 2.3.1 Analyze Stakeholders (Steps)